-The assignment of homework can be expected.
 Homework is an opportunity for students to practice skills and concepts taught during the school day.
 It is also assigned to help students prepare for assessments.
 Homework will not be used for disciplinary reasons but only to enhance the student's learning.
+Parents are encouraged to communicate with their child's teacher(s) with questions regarding homework.